 Upon arrival to base, you will be educated about the history of the UN SDGs.
 You will learn about the specific goals of your location, the long-, mid- and short-term objectives, and also clarification of how your personal, shorter-term involvement contributes to these goals on a global level.

-Our aim is to educate you on local and global issues, so that you continue to act as active global citizens after your program, helping to fulfill our mission of building a global network of people united by their passion to make a difference.
+Our aim is to educate you on local and global issues, so that you continue to act as active global citizens after your program, helping to fulfil our mission of building a global network of people united by their passion to make a difference.

-1. Increase and promote elephant ethical treatment
+1. Increase and promote ethical elephant tourism.

 3. Improve standards of living and job opportunities for people in the Huay Pakoot village